emmetio/emmet-docs/src/documents/actions/base64/index.html.md

 ---
 HTML and CSS allows you to embed external resources right into base using [data:URL](http://en.wikipedia.org/wiki/Data_URI_scheme) scheme.
 Usually, image conversion to base64 is done with external on-line services or third-party assets builder.

-But these tools has downsides: you have to spend extra time on on-line tools or loose control on images that should or should not be converted to base64.
+But these tools have downsides: you have to spend extra time on on-line tools or loose control on images that should or should not be converted to base64.

 With Emmet, you can convert image to data:URL right in your editor, as well as convert it _back to external file_.